BoweryJG/RepSpheresMono/SUPABASE_FIXES.md

    - Default API keys were hardcoded in the client code, risking security exposure
    - These should only be accessed via environment variables

+3. **"Cannot read properties of undefined (reading 'PROD')" in Node.js**
+   - Error occurred during Netlify build process when the Supabase client tried to access `import.meta.env.PROD` in a Node.js environment
+   - This was causing the build to fail with `TypeError: Cannot read properties of undefined (reading 'PROD')`

 ## Implemented Solutions

 ### 1. Fixed process.env in Browser Environment